Porter leads Cavs to comeback win over Heat, 125-119 in OT - WHIZ News

 TIP-INS

-Heat: Coach Erik Spoelstra was given a technical for complaining about a no-call in the second quarter. … F Derrick Jones Jr. started in place of Butler. … G Tyler Herro (sore right ankle) and C Meyers Leonard (sprained left ankle) have not played since Feb.
+Heat: F Derrick Jones Jr. started in place of Butler. … G Tyler Herro (sore right ankle) and C Meyers Leonard (sprained left ankle) have not played since Feb.
 3.

 Cavaliers: G Dante Exum went to the floor with a sprained left ankle and limped to the locker room in the second quarter.
 He did not return. … Cleveland made seven shots and had four turnovers in the first quarter. … Sexton has scored in double figures in 28 straight games.